NolanRipplinger/Networking-Study/README.md

 Preparation for an interview related to networking

 Description:
 This program will receive text from a socket connection, process it, and return it back to the client.
-Right now it only sends the same characters back.
+Right now it only sends the same characters back and will accept a single client connection.

 Initially, I will be following this video (https://youtu.be/WDn-htpBlnU) to brush up on the creation of a server and a client connection.
 From there, I will continue my research into sockets and networking